dr2633/runtime_ui/README.md

 ## Runtime UI

 Runtime UI is the user interface for interacting with the temporal simulation and memory-grounded planning layer of Runtime Labs.
-This interface supports counterfactual scheduling, editable memory traces, and feedback-driven agent behavior—designed in a co-creative, visually intuitive format.

 Built with React, Tailwind, and FastAPI backend integration